Overview of North Carolina Colleges & Schools

-There are sixteen public 4-year state universities and colleges in North Carolina.
+There are zero public 4-year state universities and colleges in North Carolina.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in North Carolina.

 Private Universities & Colleges

-In North Carolina there are fifty-one accredited private four-year colleges.
+In North Carolina there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in North Carolina.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 North Carolina" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in North Carolina.

 Liberal Arts Colleges

-North Carolina has nine accredited liberal arts colleges.
+North Carolina has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in North Carolina.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately thirty-five such colleges in North Carolina located throughout the state.
+There are approximately zero such colleges in North Carolina located throughout the state.
 See a full list of Christian colleges in North Carolina along with program and tuition information.

 Browse Schools by Career in North Carolina